ansible-collections/cloud-content-handbook/ELS_support.md

 #### **Key Considerations:**

 1. **Support for Older Ansible-Core Versions**

-    - ELS branches should clearly define the minimum supported `ansible-core` version using the `requires_ansible` field in `meta/runtime.yml`.

     - These branches may not support the latest core versions and are not expected to keep up with upstream developments.